Less than 24 hours late

-If you are less than 24 hours late or even 24-48 hours late taking your pill, you should take your late pill as soon as possible.
+If you are less than 24 hours late taking your pill, take your late pill as soon as you remember.
 Then continue taking the rest of your pills at your usual time.
-Don't worry if this means you'll take 2 pills on the same day - this is safe to do.
-If you are in the first week of your birth control pack, it would be a good idea to use condoms for the next 7 days.
-If you're not in the first week of your pack, you do not need to use backup contraception.
+It's okay if this means you'll take 2 pills on the same day - this is safe to do though you may have some nausea.
+You do not need to use backup contraception.

 If you missed two pills in a row, you should take two pills today and two pills tomorrow.
 Then continue taking the rest of your pills normally - one pill per day at your usual time.
-Additionally, if the 2 pills you missed were in the final week of active pills (days 15-21, or 18-24 in 24-day pills), skip the inactive pills in your current pack by finishing the active pills in the current pack and starting a new pack the next day.
+If the 2 pills you missed were in the final week of active pills, skip the hormone-free week by finishing the active pills in the current pack and starting a new pack the very next day.
 Whenever you miss two pills in a row, you should also use condoms or avoid sex until you have been back on the pill for 7 straight days.

 Missed more than 2 pills

-If you miss more than two tablets you will essentially be starting over.
+If you miss more than two pills, you essentially are re-starting your birth control from scratch.
 If you have a new pack on hand, great!
 You will start with this fresh pack.
 If you do not, you should order one.
 Your insurance may not pay for a new pack though.
 You can either call your insurance for an override or purchase a pack out of pocket.
 You will take one tablet daily from the new pack starting the day you get them, or the day you realized you missed more than 2 pills.
 You will do this at whatever time you have as your set time, and continue with one daily for the rest of the pack.
 You will need to use backup contraception until you have been back on your birth control for 7 days.